-If you are heading to Greenwich take the Thames clipper at least one way!
+- If you are heading to Greenwich take the Uber Boat at least one way!
 The views from the river are worth it (another option is a Thames River cruise)

 Accessibility on London transport.
 Note that the London Underground is not the most accessible with lots of escalators and stairs to negotiate.
 You can find out more to help plan your journey on the official accessibility section of the TfL website or TfLGo app.
 Also, use the London Underground maps or apps which illustrate step-free platform to street access.

 More to read

 - London Travel Guide – links to everything you need to know to plan your trip

 - Looking for accommodation?
 Read our guide to where to stay in London